manirocks43/learning-shell/README.md

 sed -i -e '1 a Hello' /tmp/passwd (append) sed -i -e '1 c Hello' /tmp/passwd (change) sed -i -e '/shutdown/ c Hello' /tmp/passwd

+## Conditions (case and if{majorly used}):
+1. Simple IF:
+if [expression]
+then
+   command
+fi

+2.If else:
+if [expression]
+then
+   command
+else
+   command
+fi

+3. Else if:
+if [expression]
+then
+   command1
+elif [expression2]
+then
+   command2
+elif [expression3]
+then
+   command3
+else
+   command4
+fi